Essential HTTP Headers for Web Scraping

 Referer

-The referer is the partial or full domain address from which the request has been initiated.
-Let’s take an example of scraping an e-commerce website by navigating through listing pages and product pages.
-In these cases, the referer of the product page is the respective listing page.
-Let’s take a look at the flow diagram below.
+The Referer is the partial or full domain address from which the request has been initiated.
+Let’s take the example of scraping an e-commerce website by navigating through listing pages and product pages.
+In this case, the Referer to the product page is the respective listing page.

-A web server can easily identify a scraper by looking at the referer of that request.
-It is important to use a proper referer to ensure that the request is from a valid source.
+A web server can easily identify a scraper by looking at the Referer of that request.
+It is crucial to use a proper Referer to ensure that the request is from a valid source.

 User-Agent